Meet our amazing team of staff who will be working to bring our vision to life!

 Postdoctoral Research Associate, Centre for Early Mathematics Learning, Loughborough University

-Bethany has been at Loughborough since 2017, completing a Masters in Social Science Research in 2018, and recently finishing her PhD focussed on mathematical explanations and mathematics textbooks.
-Bethany will be working on Challenge 5, aiming to understand the best ways of communicating research to practitioners so that we can build a suite of effective professional development resources to support EY teachers.
+Bethany has been at Loughborough since 2017, completing a Masters in Social Science Research in 2018, and recently finishing her PhD focused on mathematical explanations and mathematics textbooks.
+Bethany will be working on Challenge 5, aiming to understand the best ways of communicating research to practitioners so that we can build a suite of effective professional development resources to support early years teachers.

 Priti Meredith